October 17, 2017

 I started out with ‘Traveller’, the science fiction counterpart to D&D. I had a lot of fun playing it with friends, where, like a lot of guys I went to school with, the other option was to roam around and get into trouble or sit and watch TV all day.
 The biggest problem with any RPG game though was that you generally needed at least 4 people to have a good time of it, and of course a lot of prep to get going.
 So it was around this time that I started playing tabletop strategy games, easily accessible through pocket games published by the likes of Micro Games or Steve Jackson Games.
 Simple, affordable, with basic printing and packaged in a ziplock bag, all for around $7 or so.
 Not a bad spend considering the hours of entertainment they provided.

-I went on the play a variety of games that have ended up becoming classics – Steve Jacksons Games’ Ogre, GEV and Car Wars (which are still available in one form or another), the classic Starfire and later , ‘Micro Armour’ and eventually Battletech, both of which were (are??) miniatures based.
-I simply loved these games and filled in many hours playing them and when I was around 16 or so, I started painting miniatures ‘professionally’ for one of Sydney’s premiere shops, The Tin Soldier.
+I went on the play a variety of games that have ended up becoming classics – Steve Jacksons Games’ Ogre, GEV and Car Wars (which are now republished), the classic Starfire and later , ‘Micro Armour’ and eventually Battletech, both of which were (are??) miniatures based.
+I simply loved these games and filled many hours playing then, when I was around 16 or so, I started painting miniatures ‘professionally’ for one of Sydney’s premiere shops, The Tin Soldier.
 It was through doing this that I started seeing the miniatures for Warhammer 40,000 and while I loved the miniatures, I never played the game, instead using the figures I bought to play a system I was designing with a friend at the time.

 Fast forward to now and I finally bought my first ever Warhammer game, ‘Lost Patrol’ (that only took, what, 30 years?!).
 I bought it to play with the 10 year old because 1. the game received some great reviews, 2.
 I thought he may enjoy playing a game like this and 3. gaming is a great way to enjoy a common interest that easily spans age brackets, something I think there is not enough of these days between parents and their kids.